FastMoq

 Likely v4 quick wins

-Some runtime preparation work is narrow enough that it could land before v5 if the implementation stays focused and does not force a wider public-contract redesign.
+Some runtime preparation work was narrow enough to land before v5 without forcing a wider public-contract redesign.

 • expanded provider-first setup helpers for common simple arrangements